abinav16/shotai-privacy/privacy.md

 ## 2. Information we collect

-### 2.1 Account and identity (Google or Apple Sign-In)
+### 2.1 Account and identity

-On **Android**, you may sign in with Google.
-On **iOS**, you may sign in with Google or Sign in with Apple.
-We receive information from your chosen provider such as:
+You may sign in with **Google**, **Sign in with Apple**, or **email and password**.
+We may receive:

-- Your Google account identifier (user ID)
+- Your account user ID
 - Email address
-- Display name and profile photo URL (if provided by Google)
+- Display name and profile photo URL (if provided by your sign-in provider)

-We use **Firebase Authentication** to manage your account.
-We do not receive your Google password.
+We use **Firebase Authentication**.
+We do not receive your Google or Apple password.

 ### 2.2 Content you provide

-To generate **App Store and Play Store** listing images, you may provide:
+To generate **App Store listing images**, you may provide:

-- **Screenshots and images** from your device (via the image picker or related flows)
+- Screenshots and images from your device
-- **Project names, descriptions, and design ideas** (text you enter)
+- Project names, descriptions, and design ideas
-- **App logos** you upload for mockups
+- App logos you upload for mockups
-- **Play Store listing URLs or metadata** when you use import features (we may fetch publicly available listing information to assist generation)
+- **App Store listing URLs or metadata** when you use import features

-This content is stored in **Firebase Cloud Storage** and **Cloud Firestore** under your user account so you can access projects across sessions and devices.
+This content is stored in **Firebase Cloud Storage** and **Cloud Firestore** under your user account.

 ### 2.3 Usage, device, and analytics data

-We and our service providers may collect:

-- App interactions and feature usage (e.g., screens viewed, generation started or completed)
-- Device type, operating system version, app version, and general diagnostic information
-- **Firebase Analytics** and related Firebase/Google measurement data

-We use this data to operate, secure, and improve the App.
+We may collect app interactions, device type, OS and app version, and **Firebase Analytics** data to operate, secure, and improve the App.

 ### 2.4 Purchases and credits

-If you buy credit packs, **Google Play** (Android) or the **Apple App Store** (iOS) processes payment.
-We receive purchase-related data needed to verify transactions and grant credits (such as product ID and purchase or transaction identifiers) via our backend.
+The **Apple App Store** processes payments for credit packs on iOS.
+We receive purchase data needed to verify transactions and grant credits (such as product ID and transaction identifiers).
 We do not store your full payment card details.

-### 2.5 Notifications and background processing

-If you enable notifications or background generation, the App may use local notifications and background services to inform you when generation completes.
-This processing uses data already stored for your account and projects.

-### 2.6 Technical and security logs
+### 2.5 Technical and security logs

-Our servers (including **Firebase Cloud Functions**) may log request metadata, error reports, and security-related events to operate and protect the service.
-Logs are retained only as long as needed for those purposes.
+Our servers (including **Firebase Cloud Functions**) may log request metadata and errors to operate and protect the service.

 ---

 ## 3. How we use information

-We use collected information to:

-- Create and manage your account
-- Store and sync your projects, drafts, and generated images
-- Run AI image generation and related processing (see Section 4)
-- Enforce credit balances and process in-app purchases
-- Send service-related notifications (where enabled)
-- Monitor performance, fix bugs, and prevent abuse or fraud
-- Comply with legal obligations

-We do not sell your personal information.
+We use information to create and manage your account; store and sync projects; run AI image generation; enforce credits and process purchases; monitor performance and prevent abuse; and comply with legal obligations. **We do not sell your personal information.**

 ---